lightern/rust/notes.md

-## Essential tips I have found useful when writing Rust
+## Some things I have found useful when writing Rust

 https://rustbyexample.com/